lambdaclass/afk_gacha_game/docs/src/backend_architecture.md

   end
 ```

-Every action handler essentially does those two things: update the game state accordingly, then broadcast a message with the newly updated state.
+Every action handler updates the game state accordingly.
+We're managing game
-We're managing game updates through a tick rate.
-Updates are being sent
+updates through a tick rate.
+The runner sends a message to itself every 30ms and
-every 30ms.
+does a broadcast of the new state.
+Currently, this is being done on the handler
+that matches with `:update_state`.

 You'll notice the `init` function on the `PlayWebSocket` process does (among other things) the following: